HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 DX sizing is one of the goals of DX performance tests.
 DX sizing aims to identify the reliable Kubernetes environment for small, medium, and large DX configurations.
 This topic presents the important KPIs (for example, number of concurrent users, average response time, and throughput) in small configurations.
 A similar approach will be applied for medium and large configurations.
 This topic also discusses how adjustments to the pod configuration can make significant improvements in system responsiveness.

-This sizing work started with rendering scenarios of web content management (WCM), portlets, and digital asset management (DAM) with a rendering setup enabled in AWS/Native-Kubernetes.
+This sizing work started with rendering scenarios of Web Content Management (WCM), portlets, and Digital Asset Management (DAM) with a rendering setup enabled in AWS/Native-Kubernetes.
 The Apache JMeter tool was used for performance tests.

 ## Conclusion